 This cultural events portal will assist art and cultural institutions by providing information about available city programs, eligible open spaces to host events, and links on where to apply for outdoor permits.

-If cultural institutions would like to host an event on a city street or plaza that is not a part of the Open Culture program, applicants may apply for a street event or plaza event through SAPO.
+If cultural institutions would like to host an event on a city street or plaza, applicants may apply for a street event or plaza event through SAPO.
 If a cultural institution is interested in hosting their special event within a park, they may apply through Parks, Brooklyn Bridge Park, or Hudson River Park Trust.
 Icons below link to the e-apply websites where cultural institutions can apply for event permits through each agency.

 This interactive map allows cultural institutions to search for available public spaces to host outdoor events.
 Utilize the filter feature to highlight specific agency properties and event types.

-Please note for clarity, that regular SAPO streets which are not depicted in this map, are not a part of the Open Culture program.
+Please note for clarity, that regular SAPO streets which are not depicted in this map.
 If you wish to apply for a street that is not depicted, you may go directly to the SAPO e-apply.
-Additionally, any location that is not designated as an “Open Culture” location on the map may have different deadlines, restrictions, and guidelines.

 Locations Depicted in Map: